-Since 2020, non-commercial entities are required to pay a capital tax on financial assets held abroad (IVAFE).
+Since 2020, non-commercial entities are required to pay a capital tax on financial assets held abroad (called IVAFE in Italian).
 In this case, a property tax of 0.2% is applied to the value of financial products held abroad.